firebolt-db/godocs/docs/Guides/query-data/using-the-develop-workspace.md

 ---
 layout: default
-title: Using the Develop Space
+title: Use the Develop Space
 description: Learn how to navigate and use the Develop Space to work with your Firebolt database.
 parent: Query data
 grand_parent: Guides